 After telling us what not to do, Peter turns to what we should do.
-After negating vengeance, he shows us how to respond to our detractors – gives a contrary blessing.
+After negating vengeance in our lives, he shows us how to respond to our detractors – give a contrary blessing.
 Do them good.
 God expects us to take the guff, but he wants us to go farther — he wants us to bless them.

 We do not extinguish the fire with fire but with water.
 Likewise, we do not extinguish verbal abuse with verbal abuse but with a blessing.
 We have a much higher chance of resolving the issue by taking the high road of maturity.
 Do you try to get even?
 This is hate and immaturity.